Selling Property in Sri Lanka: Capital Gains Tax Guide

 The principal residence exemption is the one most homeowners care about.
 The key word is "place of residence."
 A house you've rented out for the last two years won't qualify even if you used to live there.
 And the ownership and occupancy tests are both required, not either-or.

-What's changing under the 2026 Amendment Bill?
+What changed under the 2026 Amendment Act?

 How do I keep track of all this?